blazejdolicki/multilingual-interference/README.md

 We introduced two new flags:

 `language_order` - defines the language order in meta-training.
 Defaults to Anna's (arbitrary?) choice.
-The two options are 1 and 2, where order 1 is the order in which the most similar languages follow eachother.
-That means that we start with Norwegian because its the most similar to the pretraining language (English) and then Russian because it is the most similar to Norwegian etc. Order 2 is the opposite, where each language is chosen based on whether they are the least similar to the language before it.
+The two options are 1 and 2, where order 1 is the order in which the most similar languages follow each other.
+That means that we start with Norwegian because it's the most similar to the pretraining language (English) and then Russian because it is the most similar to Norwegian etc. Order 2 is the opposite, where each language is chosen based on whether they are the least similar to the language before it.
 The similarities are based on Anna's paper.

 `save_every` - how often to save the gradient conflicts.
 Calculating them is slow because we are operating on seven arrays of length 190M.